GinaCamelia/Password-Generator/README.md

 ## Usage

-Click on the **generate random password** and answer a few questions.
+Click on the **generate password** and answer a few questions.
 The password geneator then generates a password that meets your criteria.

 ![](./resources/ss-password-generator.png)